 This writing event is a wonderful opportunity to get intense instruction over the course of one day, pitch a literary agent or editor (optional), get your questions answered, and more.
-Note that there are limited seats at the event (100 total).
+Note that there are limited seats at the event (150 total).
 All questions about the event regarding schedule, details and registration are answered below.
-Thank you for your interest in the 2016 Sacramento Writing Workshop!
+Thank you for your interest in the 2019 Sacramento Writing Workshop!

 WHAT IS IT?

-This is a special one-day “How to Get Published” writing workshop on Friday, Sept.
-9, 2016, at the Courtyard Sacramento Midtown.
+This is a special one-day “How to Get Published” writing workshop on Friday, August 9, 2019, at the Courtyard Sacramento Midtown.
 In other words, it’s one day full of classes and advice designed to give you the best instruction concerning how to get your writing & books published.
 We’ll discuss your publishing opportunities today, how to write queries & pitches, how to market yourself and your books, what makes an agent/editor stop reading your manuscript, and more.
 No matter what you’re writing — fiction or nonfiction — the day’s classes will help point you in the right direction.
 Writers of all genres are welcome.

 This event is designed to squeeze as much into one day of learning as possible.
 You can ask any questions you like during the classes, and get your specific concerns addressed.
 We will have literary agents onsite to give feedback and take pitches from writers, as well.
 This year’s faculty includes the following:

 By the end of the day, you will have all the tools you need to move forward on your writing journey.
 This independent event is organized by coordinator Jessica Bell of Writing Day Workshops, with help from local writing groups.